pagkly/Zed/Investopedia3/Low-risk, Tax-Free Is a Master Limited Partnership – MLP For Real.md

 Further, for the limited partner, cumulative cash distributions usually exceed the capital gains taxes assessed once all units are sold.

-There are benefits for using MLPs for [estate planning](https://www.investopedia.com/articles/personal-finance/070815/10-questions-ask-your-estate-planning-attorney.asp), as well.
+There are benefits for using MLPs for [[estate planning]](https://www.investopedia.com/articles/personal-finance/070815/10-questions-ask-your-estate-planning-attorney.asp), as well.
 When unitholders gift or transfer the MLP units to beneficiaries, both will avoid paying taxes during the time of transfer.
 The cost basis will readjust based on the market price during the time of the transfer.
 Should the unitholder die and the investment pass to heirs, their fair market value is determined to be the value as of the date of death.
 Also, earlier distributions are not taxed.

 Pros